 MUAP109.
 Concert Band.

-Prerequisite: Enrollment requires an audition at the discretion of the director.
+Cr.
+1. Prerequisite: Enrollment requires an audition at the discretion of the director.

 Preparation and performance of music for Wind Ensemble.
 The Wind Ensemble will perform concerts for the College and community.
+May be repeated for credit.